ekontou/codes-energy-policy/README.md

 [![DOI](https://zenodo.org/badge/356318676.svg)](https://zenodo.org/badge/latestdoi/356318676)

-The preliminary research results were presented at TRB 2021.
+The preliminary research results of the paper written by Shuocheng Guo and Eleftheria Kontou were presented at TRB 2021.
 The complete scientific work is hosted at [SSRN](https://ssrn.com/abstract=3687504), and accepted by the Energy Policy journal.

 ### Rcode and RMarkDown